LADI/jack-audio-connection-kit-docs/Home.md

 ## Hardware configuration
 * https://github.com/kmtaylor/gi_editor -  A software editor for the Roland JunoGi synthesizer
+* https://github.com/fps/jack_led_peak - drive LEDs based on the peak values of the inputs, primary for the Raspberry PI

 ## Bridge
 * https://github.com/linuxaudio/a2jmidid - ALSA sequencer to JACK MIDI bridging (for jack2)